California Current Integrated Ecosystem Assessment

 The Newport Hydrographic (Newport Line) is an oceanographic research survey conducted by NOAA's Northwest Fisheries Science Center and Oregon State University scientists in the coastal waters off Newport, Oregon (Fig. 1).

 Researchers have collected physical, chemical, and biological oceanographic metrics along the Newport Line every two weeks for over 20 years.
-This twenty-plus year dataset helps us to understand the connections between changes in ocean-climate and ecosystem structure and function in the California Current1,2,3.
+This twenty-plus year dataset helps us to understand the connections between changes in ocean-climate and ecosystem structure and function in the California Current.

-The California Current IEA team uses Newport Line data in our annual Ecosystem Status Report presented to the Pacific Fisheries Management Council (PFMC)5.
+The California Current IEA team uses Newport Line data in our annual Ecosystem Status Report presented to the Pacific Fisheries Management Council (PFMC).
 This report is part of NOAA's Integrated Ecosystem Assessment approach, which uses ecosystem science to inform management decisions.

 Ocean conditions provide outlooks for adult salmon returns